Jonas-Meier/FrustratinglySimpleFsDet/README.md

 See the original documentation on the [TFA training procedure](docs/TRAIN_INST.md) for more detailed information.

 Note: The original workflow was to modify previously created dummy-configs.
-Instead, we now create fresh configs every time a new trainign is started, no config is read in and then modified.
+Instead, we now create fresh configs every time a new training is started, no config is read in and then modified.
 For those purpose, we refactored the existing script `tools/run_experiments.py` to parametrize fine-tunings and created a new script `tools/base_training.py` for easy parametrization of base-trainings.
 Further information on both scripts can be found in the sections [Base-Training](#base-training) and [Fine-Tuning](#fine-tuning)

 ### Pre-trained Models
 Benchmark results and pretrained models are available [here](docs/MODEL_ZOO.md).
 More models and configs are available [here](fsdet/model_zoo/model_zoo.py)